-Why Should My Child Play Outside?
+Why Should Kids Play Outside?
 Benefits of Outdoor Play for Kids

-By encouraging younger kids to spend more time outside and away from digital devices, you’re not only aiding your child’s physical well-being, but you’re helping them improve their emotional and intellectual well-being, too.
-Whether it’s a trip to the park or taking a hike through the woods with their family, there’s no denying the benefits of stepping away from the screen and into the sunshine.
+Encouraging children to increase their time outside and away from their devices aids their physical health and helps them become emotionally and intellectually tougher.
+Whether it’s a trip to a nature-inspired park or taking a hike through the woods with their family, there’s no denying the benefits of playing outdoor games and stepping away from the screen and into the sunshine.

 Physical Development Benefits of Outdoor Play

 Spending time outside presents extensive benefits for children’s physical development throughout their preschool and elementary years.
 Outdoor play is directly related to a child’s physical strength, weight and immune function.
 Kids who are active throughout childhood are usually more likely to engage in regular exercise later in life.

 Encouraging outdoor play in young children helps develop a healthy attitude about maintaining an energetic adult lifestyle.

 When compared with their peers, kids who spend more time outdoors typically exhibit the following attributes.